Skip to content

 The real work is decoding :61:.
 That single line packs the value date, an optional booking date, a debit or credit mark, the amount, a transaction type code like NTRF or NMSC, and a reference, all jammed together with no delimiters.
 The parser reads it field by field per the SWIFT spec.
 A D mark turns the amount negative; a C keeps it positive.
 Booking dates borrow their year from the value date, since :61: only stores MMDD for that part.

 Then :86: gets cleaned up.
-Many banks use the structured form with subfield codes like ?00, ?20, ?32.
-Those tags get stripped so you’re left with the actual remittance text, not the scaffolding around it.
-A leading numeric transaction code gets dropped too.
+Many banks use the structured form with subfield codes like ?00, ?20, ?32, and SEPA tags like SVWZ+, EREF+, MREF+.
+The Description column drops that scaffolding so you’re left with the readable remittance text, while the structured pieces (end-to-end reference, mandate, creditor id, purpose, counterparty name, IBAN and BIC) each get their own column.
+The untouched :86: is kept in a Raw column too, so nothing is lost.
 If your bank writes plain free-text descriptions instead, those pass straight through.

 Things to watch out for